jborean93/PSWSMan/docs/en-US/Enable-PSWSMan.md

 ## INPUTS

 ### None
-This functin does not accept input from the pipeline.
+This function does not accept input from the pipeline.

 ## OUTPUTS